What’s the best flooring for kitchens?

 You read that right.
 You can install solid hardwood in your kitchen.

-But: if you’re very careful and maintain it regularly, solid hardwood flooring in your kitchen isn’t much different from having a wood floor bathroom.
+But: if you’re very careful and maintain it regularly, it could absolutely be done.
 Plus, there are plenty of coatings that can turn ordinary solid hardwood floors into (relatively) water-resistant wood flooring.

 Pros of Using Solid Hardwood as Kitchen Flooring